auth0/docs/articles/tokens/refresh-token.md

 # Refresh Token

-A **refresh token** is a special kind of [JWT](/jwt) that contains the information required to obtain a new `access_token` or `id_token`.
+A **refresh token** is a special kind of token that contains the information required to obtain a new `access_token` or `id_token`.

 > An `id_token` is used by the client that receives it in order to identify the user.
 An `access_token` is used by a client to access an API.
 For more information refer to: [Tokens](/tokens).

 Usually, a user will need a new access token only after the previous one expires, or when gaining access to a new resource for the first time.

 Refresh tokens are subject to strict storage requirements to ensure that they are not leaked.
-Refresh tokens can also be blacklisted by the authorization server.
+Also, [Refresh tokens can be revoked](#revoke-a-refresh-token) by the Authorization Server.

 ## Overview

 The response of an [authentication request](/protocols) can result in an `access_token` and/or an `id_token` being issued by Auth0.
 The  `access_token` is used to make authenticated calls to a secured API, while the `id_token` contains user profile attributes represented in the form of _claims_.
 Both JWTs have an expiration date indicated by the `exp` claim (among other security measures, like signing).

 A refresh token allows the application to request Auth0 to issue a new `access_token` or `id_token` directly, without needing to re-authenticate the user.
 This will work as long as the refresh token has not been revoked.

-Refresh tokens can be issued for each combination of app, user and device.
-Once the Auth0 refresh token is issued, the values of the client, user, and device set during its creation cannot be changed.

 ::: panel-warning Secure Storage
 Refresh tokens must be stored securely by an application since they allow a user to remain authenticated essentially forever.